Arrow (TV series): Spin-offs

 In July 2013, it was announced that Berlanti and Kreisberg, along with Nutter and Geoff Johns, would be creating a television series, The Flash, based on the character of the same name, with an origin story for Barry Allen.
-The character, played by actor Grant Gustin, was set to appear in three episodes of season two of Arrow, with the final one acting as a backdoor pilot for the new series.
+The character, portrayed by Grant Gustin, was set to appear in three episodes of season two of Arrow, with the final one acting as a backdoor pilot for the new series.
 However, it was announced in November 2013 that the backdoor pilot would not be happening, with a traditional pilot being made instead.
 In January 2015, The CW president Mark Pedowitz announced the intention to do a Flash and Arrow crossover every season, and The CW announced that an animated web-series, Vixen, featuring the DC heroine of the same name and set in the universe of Arrow and The Flash, would be debuting on CW Seed in late 2015.
 The character later made a live-action appearance on Arrow in the fourth-season episode "Taken".
 The next month, it was reported that a spin-off series, which is described as a superhero team-up show, was in discussion by The CW for a possible 2015–16 midseason release.
 Berlanti and Kreisberg would executive produce alongside Guggenheim and Sarah Schechter.
 The potential series would be headlined by several recurring characters from both Arrow and The Flash, with the potential for other Arrow/Flash characters to cross over to the new series as well.
 In May 2015, The CW officially picked up the series, titled Legends of Tomorrow.
-On January 13, 2022, it was announced that Ramsey would headline a new, in-development series titled Justice U that would follow Diggle recruit five young meta humans to live undercover as freshmen at a prestigious university.
+A series titled Justice U that would star Ramsey was announced to be in development on January 13, 2022, however, it was passed on in May 2023.

 Several characters from previous seasons returned in "Invasion!", a crossover episode with The Flash and Legends of Tomorrow (and features Kara Danvers / Supergirl from Supergirl) which also doubles as the 100th episode of Arrow, where Thea, Diggle, Sara, Ray and Oliver are abducted by the Dominators and were put in dream stasis to gather intel while they are shown what their lives would have been, had Oliver never gotten on the Queen's Gambit.
 Further crossovers occurred with "Crisis on Earth-X" in 2017, "Elseworlds" in 2018, and "Crisis on Infinite Earths" in-between 2019 and 2020.